Monitoring database performance in Azure SQL Database

 Monitoring the performance of a SQL database in Azure starts with monitoring the resource utilization relative to the level of database performance you choose.
-Monitoring helps you determine whether your database has excess capacity or is having trouble because resources are maxed out, and then decide whether it's time to adjust the performance level and service tier of your database.
+Monitoring helps you determine whether your database has excess capacity or is having trouble because resources are maxed out, and then decide whether it's time to adjust the performance level and service tiers of your database in the DTU-based purchasing model or vCore-based purchasing model.
 You can monitor your database using graphical tools in the Azure portal or using SQL dynamic management views.

 Monitor databases using the Azure portal